-- Costs of charitable activities include all expenditure related to the event of the World Parliament of Religions (PWR). - Costs of generating funds include all costs associated with generating income resources from sources other than from undertaking charitable activities. - Governance costs comprise all costs associated with the governance arrangements of the charity which relate to the general running of the charity.
+- Costs of charitable activities include all expenditure related to the event of the Parliament of the World's Religions (PWR). - Costs of generating funds include all costs associated with generating income resources from sources other than from undertaking charitable activities. - Governance costs comprise all costs associated with the governance arrangements of the charity which relate to the general running of the charity.
 Included within this category are any costs associated with the strategic as opposed to day to day management of the charity's activities.